hamzeen/smsP5/README.md

 *   The extras folder here, only contains files required for installation on Windows boxes running on 32-bit (i586) Java.
 *   However, this library should work on all platforms.
 Hence if you are not on a Windows box, please follow installation instructions tailored for your OS/distribution at, [SMSLib Installation] (http://smslib.org/doc/installation/).
+*   For PROCESSING 2.0: The file, javax.comm.properties also needs to be copied to /processing-2.0/java/lib/ it's an additioanl step for you.
 *   **Known Issue**: This might not work with 64-bit Java installations and it's a known issue with SMSLib as well.
 Hence in this case, I reccoment you to install 32-bit Java.

 ## Examples & Usage ##
-The libray contains two seperate examples on sending and receiving short messages (SMS) using the library.
-When you run these examples, roughly it takes around half a minute to actually start sending or receiving messages.
-However SMSLib is know to be little slow to start with.
-Hence, it requires some patience to work with it.
-When you are ready to use this library as part of your sketch, please make sure to have a copy of log4j.properties file found inside both examples along side your source files (.pde).
-Also when you package, make it a point to copy the same (log4j.properties) to where your executable reside.
+The libray contains two seperate examples on sending/receiving short messages (SMS) with the library.
+When you run these examples for the first time, it might be little slow.
+So please be patient untill it gets underway.
+Once you export an application which uses this library, it will take care of everything it requires to make sure that is works on any machine without requiring the JavaCOMM installation as above.
+Enjoy!

 ## Credit ##
 *   [**SMSLib**] (http://smslib.org/), for making this library possible.